kumaridimpleabcd2006-eng/python--OOP-and-Logic--Practices/README.md

 23. *function* : Thid repository contains beginner python function programs.
 24. *Count digit* : This is a bedinner-friendly puthon project that counts the number of digits in a given  string usind a function a foe loop and the isdigit() method.
 25. *Palindrome checker* : A simple python program that checks whether a give string is a palindrome or not using a function and a for loop.
-26. *Count digit* : A simple python program check the count digit.
+27. *Count digit* : A simple python program check the count digit.
+28. *Count Uppercase* : This is a simple program that count the number of upperase letter in a give string entered by the user.
  #Author#

 **Dimple Kumari**